 If you are investing for income, you are probably very perplexed by the extremely low interest rates available today.
 This is especially difficult if you are retired or want to retire now.
 If you’re very lucky, you might get 2% for a CD.
 After inflation and taxes, you’re losing money, of course.
 But you’d still consider yourself fortunate to snag those “attractive” rates.

 Fortunately, there are alternatives to these low-paying alternatives.
 I’m going to share a few ideas with you, but they are not intended to give you specific investment advice.
 You should invest based on your particular needs, situation and comfort level (ability to take on risk).
+And you have to be open to different ideas my friend.
+That’s not always so easy to do.

 With that in mind, here are 5 ideas you should consider if you’re interested in investing for income.
 Consider adding these to your list of the best retirement investments: